 AVHRRSurface water temperature from NOAA's Advanced Very High Resolution Radiometer (AVHRR).
-Overpasses from all operating AVHRR instruments are averaged into a single composite (composite includes day and night overpasses).
+Overpasses from all operating AVHRR instruments are averaged into daily, 3-day, 7-day, monthly, seasonal and annual composites (composite includes day and night overpasses).
 Spatial resolution is nominally 1 km.
+More information

 MODISChlorophyll-a from the Moderate Resolution Imaging Spectroradiometer (MODIS) onboard the NASA Aqua satellite, processed using the NOAA OC3 algorithm with the combined NIR-SWIR atmospheric correction (NOAA OC3 NIR-SWIR).
 More information

 VIIRSChlorophyll-a from the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi-NPP satellite, processed with the NOAA OC3 algorithm (Wang et al., 2017) and the NIR atmospheric correction of Jiang & Wang (2014).
 More information

 Sediment Index (Remote-Sensing Reflectance at red wavelengths)

 The remote-sensing reflectance (Rrs) in the red wavelengths can be used as a surrogate for sediment concentration in the surface water.
 As the sediment load in the surface water increases, the reflectance in the red wavelengths will increase.
 Since the Rrs values are reflectance measurements and not sediment concentration measurements, only relative amounts of sediment in the water may be inferred.
 Higher Rrs values indicate relatively more suspended sediment compared to lower Rrs values.
 Patterns of suspended sediment distribution, both spatial and temporal, and sediment gradients may be detected and monitored.

 VIIRS (Rrs at 672 nm)